esimov/diagram/README.md

 sudo apt install inotify-tools
 ```

-Then you can use the provided shell script by typing `$ ./watch`.
+After this you can use the provided shell script by running `$ ./watch`.

 **Update:**
 *The included shell script is not needed anymore, because an internal image viewer is bundled into the application.*